 Pump systems are mechanical assemblies designed to move fluids such as water, oil, chemicals, or wastewater from one place to another.
 They are used in residential, commercial, agricultural, and industrial environments.

-A pump system typically includes:
+A standard pump system includes:

-• A pump unit (centrifugal pump or positive displacement pump)
+• Pump unit (centrifugal or positive displacement)

 • Motor or power source